tdhd/scalac-stats/README.md

 $ sbt test:compile
 ```

-This will result in a CSV file being created:
+This will result in a CSV file:

 ```
-$ cat ast.csv
+$ cat stats.csv
+Select,144
+TypeTree,87
+Apply,59
+Ident,51
+Literal,47
+This,36
+...
 ```

+which contains the AST entries with their respective counts in the compilation unit.

 ```
 > ;clean;package;test:compile